koodikulma-fi/data-signals/README.md

 - `createCachedSource` is like multiple `createDataSource`s together separated by the unique cache key.
 - The key key for caching is derived from an extra "cacher" function dedicated to this purpose - it should return the cache key (string).
-- The cacher receives the same arguments as the extractor, but also the cached dictionary as an extra argument `(...args, cached) => string`.
+- The cacher receives the same args as the extractor, but also the cached dictionary as an extra arg `(...args, cached) => string`.

 ```typescript